Aegisub/aegisite/content/docs/3.2/en/Automation/Karaoke_Templater/Template_modifiers.md

 ### char  ###

 Make the template work per-character instead of per-syllable.
-This changes application order semantics in a significant way, see [[Template execution and order|Automation/Karaoke_Templater/Template_execution_rules_and_order]] for details.
+This changes application order semantics in a significant way, see [Template execution and order]({{< relref "Automation/Karaoke_Templater/Template_execution_rules_and_order" >}}) for details.

 While this will work on code lines, it is generally not useful, see the discussion on execution order.